-5.46 The screening assessment identified that there could be potential recreational disturbance effects as a result of the Bassetlaw Local Plan in-combination with other plans and policies upon Sherwood Forest ppSPA.
+5.42 The screening assessment identified that there could be potential recreational disturbance effects as a result of the Bassetlaw Local Plan in-combination with other plans and policies upon Sherwood Forest ppSPA.
 However, the Appropriate Assessment identified no AEoI as a result of recreational disturbance arising from the Bassetlaw Local Plan upon Sherwood Forest ppSPA alone.
 The HRAs of other Local Plans (see Appendix C) do not predict likely significant effects upon the Sherwood Forest ppSPA from recreation.
-The Newark and Sherwood Local Plan HRA recommends working closely with neighbouring authorities surrounding Sherwood Forest to improve the understanding of potential visitor pressures at Sherwood Forest ppSPA and Birklands & Bilhaugh SAC, which is being carried out through the Recreational Impact Assessment.
-Following recommendations made in earlier stages of the HRA work, Policy ST40: Biodiversity and Geodiversity and Policy ST40a: Recreational Disturbance Avoidance and Mitigation Strategy (RAMS) seek to protect designated sites and implement the requirement of appropriate mitigation to be provided through the emerging RAMS.
-Therefore, it is concluded that in-combination impacts in relation to this and other Local Plans can be avoided.
+The Newark and Sherwood Local Plan HRA recommends working closely with neighbouring authorities surrounding Sherwood Forest to improve the understanding of potential visitor pressures at Sherwood Forest ppSPA and Birklands & Bilhaugh SAC, which has started through the Recreation Impact Assessment.
+In addition, Policy ST40: Biodiversity and Geodiversity seeks to protect designated sites.
+Therefore, it is concluded that in-combination impacts in relation to this and other Local Plans can be avoided, although it is recommended that BDC continues to work closely with Newark and Sherwood District Council, the National Trust and Natural England to ensure the ppSPA is appropriately protected and conserved.